github/codeql/docs/codeql/codeql-language-guides/data-extensions-to-model-java-dependencies.rst

 You can group one or more data extention files into a CodeQL model pack and publish it to the GitHub Container Registry.
 This makes it easy for anyone to download the model pack and use it to extend their analysis.
 For more information, see "`Creating a CodeQL model pack <https://docs.github.com/en/code-security/codeql-cli/using-the-advanced-functionality-of-the-codeql-cli/creating-and-working-with-codeql-packs#creating-a-codeql-model-pack/>`__ and `Publishing and using CodeQL packs <https://docs.github.com/en/code-security/codeql-cli/using-the-advanced-functionality-of-the-codeql-cli/publishing-and-using-codeql-packs/>`__ in the CodeQL CLI documentation.

-Extensible predicates in the CodeQL library for Java/Kotlin
+Extensible predicates used to create custom models in Java and Kotlin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The CodeQL library for Java and Kotlin analysis exposes the following extensible predicates: